 Dr. Robert A. Vigersky, MD is the Director of the Diabetes Institute of the Walter Reed National Military Medical Center in Bethesda, Maryland and Professor of Medicine at the Uniformed Services University of the Health Sciences.
 He trained in Internal Medicine at The Johns Hopkins Hospital completed an Endocrine Fellowship at National Institutes of Health.
 Between stints in the Army, he spent 15 years in private practice and served as the Medical Director of the Diabetes Treatment Center at Georgetown University Hospital and the Washington Hospital Center.
 He has received numerous military awards and represents the Department of Defense on the Advisory Council of the NIDDK.
 He was the recipient of the Leadership Award of the Diabetes Technology Society in 2011 and the Thurman Award for Excellence in Telemedicine and Advanced Technology in 2012.
 He has over 120 publications in the fields of reproductive endocrinology and diabetes.

-Dr. W. Kenneth Ward, MD is an associate professor of endocrinology and diabetes at the Oregon Health and Science University and was the former Chief Scientific Officer of iSense, a company recently acquired by Bayer that is focused on the development of continuous glucose monitoring devices.
-With over 60 publications in peer-reviewed journals, Dr. Ward is well known for his work on glucose sensors and the artificial pancreas.
-Most recently, Dr. Ward and his colleagues became the first group ever to publish work on the use of both insulin and glucagon, another important hormone involved in regulating blood glucose levels, in a closed loop system in individuals with type 1 diabetes.
+W. Kenneth Ward, MD is the Board Chairman and co-founder of Pacific Diabetes Technologies, a company that has developed a subcutaneous catheter that can be used not only as an insulin conduit but also to continuously measure glucose.
+This innovation reduces the number of devices needed by people on insulin.
+Dr. Ward was the Chief Scientific Officer of iSense, a company acquired by Bayer that is focused on the development of continuous glucose monitoring devices.
+With 75 original articles, seven book chapters and 11 review articles, Dr. Ward is well known for his work on glucose sensors and the artificial pancreas.
+He and his colleagues became the first group ever to publish work on the use of both insulin and glucagon, another important hormone involved in regulating blood glucose levels, in a closed loop system in individuals with type 1 diabetes.
+Dr. Ward has been awarded 26 patents and has three patents pending.

 Dr. Howard Wolpert, MD is the director of the Insulin Pump Program and a clinical investigator at the Joslin Diabetes Center in Boston as well as an instructor of medicine at Harvard Medical School.